 What is the likely recovery period?

 With any of the above procedures the recovery period is 6 to 12 weeks, with most patients being unable to drive for around 6 weeks.
-The exception to this is arthroscopy, which generally has a quicker return to function.

 Copyright © All Rights Reserved